Beginners Freediving Guide: Tips & Techniques

 Step 2

 Place your hands onto the side of your chest wall (lower half).
 Begin by breathing deep into your chest by making an ‘AAAHHHH’ sound.
-You should feel your chest expanding both side ways and out and upwards towards the sky.
+You should feel your chest expanding both sideways and out and upwards towards the sky.
 Try constricting the airflow for more control.

 Step 3